amcbhome/amcbhome.github.io/index.md

   image:
 published: true
 ---
 Welcome to my CV and portfolio.
-I am an accounts graduate exploring the contemporary use AI and data analytics.
+I am an accounts graduate exploring the contemporary use of AI and data analytics.
 Whether it's writing your CV or solving a linear program, generative AI can help.

 I hope you enjoy having a look around, drop me a line if you like!